epics-modules/opcua/OPC_UA_Security.md

   In the simplest form this means creating a Root CA certificate/key that is configured to sign other certificates.
 - Create Application Instance and Identity Token Certificates signed by your CA.
   When creating a new certificate, under the "Source" tab, instead of selecting "Create a self-signed certificate", choose a different certificate (your Root CA) that will be used to sign the newly created certificate.

-- Setting up an Xca template can simplify certificate creation and improve consistency.
+Setting up Xca templates can simplify certificate creation and greatly improve consistency.